Himesh Ke Dil Se: Track listing

 The song "Lagann Lagii" was released in two versions, one in sufi version, which was sung by Meer Jasu while the original version was sung by Mohammad Danish and Sayli Kamble.

 The song "Piya Ji Ke Sanng" was sung by Arunita Kanjilal, was released on 13 October 2021.

 On 23 July 2022, on the occasion of Reshammiya's birthday, the song "Dhinakk Dhin Dhaa", sung by Ankush Bharadwaj and Shreya Bajpai, was released.
 The 50th song of the album, "Tu Hi Hai Sanam", sung by Pawandeep Rajan, was released on 3 August 2022.

 On 12 March 2023, the song "Teri Aashiqui Ne Maarraa" which was earlier sung by Mohammad Irfan was re-released with the name "Teri Aashiqui Ne Maarraa 2.0", being sung by Amarjeet Jaikar, a Bihar-based boy who recently went viral on social media singing "Dil De Diya Hai" song from the film Masti and was offered a song by Reshammiya when he was invited in an episode of Indian Idol 13.

-All songs were composed by Himesh Reshammiya, while lyrics were penned by Reshammiya, Sameer, Shabbir Ahmed, Sonia Kapoor. and Manish Shukla.
+All songs were composed by Reshammiya, while lyrics were penned by Reshammiya, Sameer, Shabbir Ahmed, Sonia Kapoor and Manish Shukla.

 All the songs begin with a shayari by Reshammiya followed by renditions by respective singers.